Davidson College Postdoctoral Positions Policy

 Postdocs will be assigned office space, if available, or space within the faculty mentor’s lab.
 Office space will be assigned in accordance with VPAA/DoF guidelines.

-At least a Tier II college-owned computer will be provided by ITS for the use of the postdoc.
+At least a Tier II college-owned computer will be provided by Technology & Innovation for the use of the postdoc.

 Keys and Card Access